The Greatest Salesman in the World

 The Greatest Salesman in the World is a book written by Og Mandino, that serves as a guide to a philosophy of salesmanship and success, telling the story of Hafid, a poor camel boy who achieves a life of abundance.
 The book was first published in 1968, and reissued in 1983 by Bantam.
 A hardcover edition was published by Buccaneer Books in June 1993.
 In 1970, the Success Motivation Institute purchased the rights to produce the audio recording.

+The book instructs readers to read Scroll I (Chapter 8) three times a day for thirty days straight.
+According to the book, only after completing the thirty days of reading Scroll I should the reader continue to Scroll II (Chapter 9) and so forth through Scroll X (Chapter 17).
 If Mandino's suggested reading structure is followed, it would take about 10 months to read the book.

-The instructions are to read Scroll I (Chapter 8) three times a day for thirty days straight.
-Only after completing the thirty days of reading Scroll I, should you continue to Scroll II (Chapter 9) and so forth through Scroll X (Chapter 17).

-The book's philosophy

-Mandino composed The Legend Of The Ten Scrolls.
-They are: